hannobraun/crosscut/archive/prototypes/13/README.md

 ## Further Reading

-I announced the archiving of this prototype in my daily note on [2025-04-23](https://www.crosscut.cc/daily/2025-04-23) and mentioned it again on [2025-04-30](https://www.crosscut.cc/daily/2025-04-30).
+I announced that I'm archiving this prototype in my daily note on [2025-04-23](https://www.crosscut.cc/daily/2025-04-23) and mentioned it again on [2025-04-30](https://www.crosscut.cc/daily/2025-04-30).